Documentation

 Keep the terminal where "metro" is running open and open a new terminal.
 In this new terminal go to your app folder:

 Run the command below to install the application on your android device.
-It's assumed that you have connected your smartphone and your device is recognized by the command adb devices as the Previous Step mentioned.
+It assumes your smartphone is connected and your device is recognized by the command adb devices as mentioned in the Previous Step.

 npm run android